kaifishr/kaifishr.github.io/README.md

 # kaifabi.github.io

 This is my blog.
 Simple and clean.
+Uses [Jekyll](http://jekyllrb.com/).